lzh-mb-mod/EnhancedBattleTest/README.md

 ### Note
 - Try to reinstall the mod after game update.
 This may solve some problems.

-- **However**, if a game update changes multiplayer perks (so that it updates `Native\ModuleData\mpclassdivisions.xml`), you should avoid reinstalling the mod if you want to play multiplayer mode.
+- **However**, if a game update changes multiplayer perks (so that it updates `Native\ModuleData\mpclassdivisions.xml`), you should remove spaces between xml elements in this file(I use vscode with `XML tools` extension to automatically do that) and make a backup up of it.
+You should then overwrite this file using the backup when reinstalling the mod.

-- If you did so, verifying game file integrity can solve problems that you cannot enter multiplayer mode and/or some crashes in multiplayer mode.

-- You should waiting for mod update if you want to playing multiplayer mode as well as playing this mod.

-- Please read `How to customizing characters` section for reasons.
+- Please read `How to customizing characters` section for details and reason.

 ## How to use
 - Start the mod by clicking `EnhancedBattleTest.bat` in `bin\Win64_Shipping_Client` that you have copied into Bannerlord installation folder.
+If it crashed, try to run `EnhancedBattleTest-Alternative.bat` instead.

 - You can select troops for each side of teams.

+- Press `F` key or `F10` key to control one of your troops after you being killed.

+- Press `F9` to switch your team.

+- Press `F10` to switch between free camera and main agent camera.

+- Press `F11` to disable dying.

+- Press `F12` to reset mission (available in `Test Battle mode` only).

+- Press `O(letter)` to adjust more settings including team AI tactic options, etc.

+- Press `P` key to pause game.

 - Press and hold `TAB` key for a while to exit the battle scene.

-- Press `numpad5` key to switch your team.

-- Press `numpad6` key to switch between free camera and main agent camera.
+- Press `I` key to get player or camera position.

-- Press `f` key or `numpad6` key to control one of your troops after you being killed.

-- Press `numpad7` to disable dying.

-- Press `numpad8` to adjust more settings including team AI tactic options, etc.

-- Press `P` key to pause game.

 - Press `L` key to teleport player when in free camera mode.